-You can be a part of one of the largest and most powerful governing bodies on campus by volunteering to serve on a University Senate committee.
+You can be a part of one of the largest and most influential governing bodies on campus by volunteering to serve on a University Senate committee.
 You do not have to be a Senator to serve on a committee.
-In recent years, committees have made recommendations to the Senate on important issues such as medical amnesty, the General Education Implementation Plan, a family care resource and referral service, the integration of CLFS and CMPS, and plus/minus grading.
+In recent years, committees have made recommendations to the Senate on important issues such as revisions to the Undergraduate Student Grievance Procedure, the creation of an excused absence policy, the sexual misconduct policy and procedures, the non-discrimination policy, the disability and accessibility policy, review of the faculty leave policies, and plus/minus grading.
 The Senate advises the President on these and other policy issues that directly affect the day-to-day functions of the University.

 A complete list of all Senate committees and additional information about the work of each committee can be found at http://www.senate.umd.edu/committees/.
 For examples of legislation that committees have worked on, click here: http://www.senate.umd.edu/sms/index.cfm?event=currentBills.

 The deadline to submit forms is usually in April of each year.
 Volunteer forms and statements are reviewed by the Senate's Committee on Committees.
 There are typically around 90 open vacancies on committees that must be filled each year.
 All those receiving a committee assignment are notified over the summer.